 Since Albert’s salary is high and Ava does not work, we recommended that Albert loans Ava the RSU proceed at a prescribed interest rate loan and that she invests it in her name.
 That way, Ava would be responsible for tax on growth and proceeds from the non-registered account and Albert would only have to pay the tax on the interest from the loan.
 Over time, Ava will repay the loan to Albert as TFSA contribution room frees up.
 By the time they retire, they will have fully funded TFSAs and Ava will have repaid the loan to Albert.

 This saved them over $2,500 in annual taxes and created a good system to fund their TFSA’s for additional flexibility in retirement.
 Albert and Ava plan to sell their current home and move to a recreational property they own once they retire.
 Once their daughters have finished their post-secondary education, Albert and Ava look forward to an easy retirement in Victoria.

 These are just a few stories of the clients we’ve helped and every day we are helping create dozens more.
 Will WealthBar help you to write your financial success story?
 We hope so.
-Get started today, talk to one of our export advisors, today, completely free.
+Get started today, talk to one of our advisors, today.

 (Don’t worry, we’re serious about your privacy too.
 While these stories are all true, we’ve changed the details and names to respect that.)